TheRenegadeCoder/pymon/README.md

 9. "What is an expression tree?" by Jeremy Grifski
 10. "What is confidence building?" by Jeremy Grifski
 11. "What is the declared type of a variable?" by Jeremy Grifski
-12. "What is method overriding?" by Jeremy Grifski, Le Chang, Zihe Fang, Alexia Scarvelli
+12. "What is method overriding?" by Jeremy Grifski, Le Chang, Zihe Fang, Alexia Scarvelli, Tae Yeon Kim
 13. "What is method overloading?" by Jeremy Grifski
 14. "What is the implements relationship?" by Jeremy Grifski, Yibo Gan
 15. "What is the extends relationship?" by Jeremy Grifski